joes0451/SDKManager/ReadMe.txt

 Select 'Manage SDK->Packages' and check if the 'platform-tools' package was installed, from above, if it's there jump to below to finish accepting the licenses, otherwise select 'platform-tools', check "Accept licenses" and hit Submit.

+Select 'Manage SDK->Packages' and select the 'tools' package.
+You have to go into config.properties and set 'include_obsolete' to "true" in order to get the old 'tools' package to appear in the list.
+Check "Accept licenses" and hit Submit.

 Complete accepting licenses:
 Then select 'Manage SDK->Accept Licenses', check "Accept Licenses" and hit Submit.